semlanik/qtprotobuf/README.md

 *QML* - Enables QML code generation in protobuf classes.
 If provided in parameter list QML related code for lists and QML registration to be generated.

 *COMMENTS* - Enables comments copying from .proto files.
 If provided in parameter list message and field related comments will be copied to generated header files.

+*FOLDER* - Enables folder based generation.
+If provided in parameter list generator will place generated artifacts to folder structure according to package of corresponding .proto file

+>**Note:** enabled by default if MULTI option provided

 #### qtprotobuf_link_archive